lfe/blog/src/_posts/2015-03-26-1111-the-hidden-origins-of-lisp-mccarthy.md

 6. Formal Neural Networks
 7. The Concept of Complication and Self-Reproduction

-von Neumann's eruidite tour de force stunned audience members as well as fellow presenters. [^3] McCarthy was captivated.
+von Neumann's erudite tour de force stunned audience members as well as fellow presenters. [^3] McCarthy was captivated.
 Now intrigued with the idea of developing machines that could think as people do, he was set upon the path which he would follow for the rest of his life.